fundamentals of HDPE cabinets: what is polymer?

 PVC is an inferior polymer!

 PVC or polyvinyl chloride is a cheaper raw material than HDPE, especially when it is air-injected.
 It does not meet the performance of HDPE.
 It is weaker polymer that can warp and must be painted for sun protection.
 Therefore it does not have the longevity of HDPE and needs periodic maintenance.
 PVC is also know for its negative environmental impact, affecting people’s health.

-PVC outdoor cabinets usually have a lower initial purchase price that will clearly reflect in lower durability and high maintenance.
+PVC outdoor kitchen cabinets usually have a lower initial purchase price that will clearly reflect in lower durability and high maintenance.
 They can’t handle extreme temperatures either, so they’re not suitable for all climates.
 You will have to re-paint, repair, and eventually replace those cheaper cabinets.
 That’s why their warranty is substantially shorter than Werever lifetime warranty.
 They cost less and perform accordingly.